Best 10 Celery Seed Substitutes

 Used for cooking, baking, and tea, star anise is a licorice tasting spice.
 It is a common flavor in the Chinese kitchen and features in several traditional dishes.

-A widely used spice and folk medicine ingredient, ginger has a sharp taste and a strong flavor, and it represents one of the basic flavors in Asian cooking.
+A widely used spice and folk medicine ingredient, ginger has a sharp taste and a strong flavor, and it represents one of the basic flavors in Asian foods.
 It is used in a variety of forms, from young and juicy rhizomes, to mature and fibrous rhizomes, or ground ginger root, which substitutes fresh ginger with a ratio of six to one.

 Often paired with ginger in many Asian-inspired dishes, turmeric is another rhizome spice that gives food a mustard-like, earthy, and pungent aroma.
 It also gives a golden yellow color to any dish.